panxinming/XinmingPan.github.io/about.md

 During free time, I love watching anime.
 My favourite anime is [Sword Art Online](https://en.wikipedia.org/wiki/Sword_Art_Online).
 Also, I love playing video games.
 I pretty love Nintendo games.
 My favourite video game is [The Legend of Zelda: Breath of the Wild](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild).

+My research area is about the optimzation in Bayesian Neural Network.
+Currently, I am working at BYD car company as an engineer.
+My job is related to simulation, prediction, emulation, data science....

 ### Contact me

 - [471836430@qq.com](mailto:471836430@qq.com)